esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

 # Understanding esp-template

-Now that we know how to [generate a no_std project], lets inspect what the generated project contains and try to understand every part of it.
+Now that we know how to [generate a no_std project], let's inspect what the generated project contains and try to understand every part of it.

 ## Inspecting the generated Project